 Have you heard about the Milan Pass?
 The entry is included in both Casa Degli Atellani and the beautiful gardens housing Leonardo's Vineyard.

 As you walk around Milan (the city where Leonardo da Vinci stayed the longest) you can see the 1872 marble & granite statue Monument to Leonardo da Vinci the legendary Italian artist & Inventor with four disciples in Piazza della Scala, Church of the Holy Sepulchre that Leonardo was struck by the unusual configuration, produced several sketches detailing the layout of the church and the crypt.
 There is also a smaller exhibition at Museo Nazionale della Scienza e Tecnologia "Leonardo da Vinci".
 The largest science and technology museum in Italy is dedicated to Leonardo da Vinci.

 You can view the Leonardo 500 complete program taking place from now until January 2020.

 There are many celebrations taking place not only in Milan but around Italy and the world.
 If you are visiting or live in the U.K you might be interested in seeing -

 Leonardo: A Life in the Drawing National tour exhibiting the works of Leonardo Da Vinci.

-Another fun movie to watch is Ever After starting Drew Barrymore, Anjelica Huston, Dougray Scott and Patrick Godfrey.
-An adaptation of the classic fairytale - Cinderella including refrence to leonardo da Vinci.
+Another fun movie to watch is Ever After starring Drew Barrymore, Anjelica Huston, Dougray Scott, and Patrick Godfrey.
+An adaptation of the classic fairytale - Cinderella including a reference to Leonardo da Vinci.

 I hope you enjoyed reading and are as inspired by this incredible man - Leonardo da Vinci, as I am.
 As always, I love receiving any comments/questions you may have.
-You can reach me Email, Facebook, Twitter and Instagram.
+You can reach me via Email, Facebook, Twitter, and Instagram.